AvrahamKahan123/spanningSeeds/README.md

 ENTRY POINT FOR PROGRAM FOR NEWEST VERSION IS CLI.cpp
 # usage
-type registerSequences --help to see all command line options
+type registerSequences --help to see all command line options If you want to run for bases other than 2, you must use the oldVersion or pythonVersion. oldVersion is signifigantly faster than pythonVersion.
+These Versions do not have CLIs like newestVersion.
 # explanation
 For explanation of mathematical research, read RESULTS.txt For explanation of programming decisions, read explanation.txt